 Responsible management has long been an intrinsic corporate value and a guiding principle closely linked to the Corporation’s long-term sustainable growth.
 The Corporation’s Corporate Social Responsibility Statement reflects the Corporation’s commitment to acting responsibly and provides guidance to our investment professionals on corporate social responsibility issues.

 The Corporation endeavours to provide a workplace in which all people are treated fairly, with dignity, mutual respect and professionalism.
-The Corporation will not tolerate unlawful discrimination, threats, violence, harassment or other unacceptable behaviour in the workplace.
+The Corporation will not tolerate harassment, including sexual or psychological harassment, threats, violence, or any other disrespectful or inappropriate behaviour in the workplace.

 The Corporation has a long-standing commitment to conducting its activities in an environmentally responsible manner and providing employees with a safe workplace in compliance with applicable regulations.
 Officers and employees are expected to abide by the Corporation’s Environmental Policy.

-Officers and employees are expected to advise and obtain the approval of the Chairman or a Co-Chief Executive Officer prior to joining the board of directors of another corporation or business entity outside the Power group.
+Officers and employees are expected to advise and obtain the approval of the Chair or the President and Chief Executive Officer (the “CEO”) prior to joining the board of directors of another business corporation or entity outside the Power group and to advise and obtain the approval of their supervisor or direct report prior to joining the board of directors of a not-for-profit corporation or entity.

 The Corporation is committed to carrying out its business ethically and without the use of bribery.
 Directors, officers, and employees are expected to abide by the Corporation’s Global Anti-Bribery Policy, which prohibits receiving, promising, giving, providing, or authorizing the provision of anything of value to obtain or retain business, an advantage, or favoured treatment from anyone.